vikcch/layer-one-validator/README.md

 `npm install layer-one-validator`

-The _validator_ should be called using the `bind()` method.
-The first and only _argument_ could be an `object` or an `array`.
+The _validator_ should be invoked using the `bind()` method.
+The first and only _argument_ can be either an `object` or an `array`.

-> NOTE:: If the value being tested is an _array_, the `type:function` must be examined for each element within that array.
+> NOTE:: If the value being tested is an _array_, the `type:function` must be evaluated for each element within that array.
 In the case of the `biz:function`, testing can be performed on the entire array or on each individual element.

 ### Syntax